A definition of a type of notification that your app supports and the custom actions to display with it.

 Categories can have associated actions, which when present define custom buttons displayed along with notifications of that category.
 Actions are stored in the

 actions property.
-When space is not limited, the system displays up to four actions.
+When space is not limited, the system displays up to ten actions.
 When space is limited, the system displays at most two actions.